Facelift in New York City

 This procedure has been described, branded, and trademarked using several different names (Quicklift®️, Lifestyle Lift™, S-lift, etc ).
 While the nomenclature can be confusing, these procedures all can be referred to as limited incision facelift or a mini facelift.
 This procedure is known for its shortened downtime.
 Compared to a traditional facelift, a mini facelift uses a smaller inconspicuous incision around the ear and into the hairline.
 Through this incision the jawline, cheeks, and neck are contoured for a more desirable and youthful presentation.
 To achieve this specific contouring, there are variations on how this procedure is performed, specifically what requirements are needed to address the underlying soft tissue and muscular layers (SMAS).
 Based on your specific concerns, Dr. Kwak will recommend the best type of mini-facelift which suits your face.
 This procedure is most often performed under local anesthesia and typically requires about 7-10 days recovery.

 Good candidates are patients with early signs of facial aging (mild facial jowls and laxity).
 If you are currently using facial fillers or Botox®️ to ward off signs of aging, a mini facelift may be a more lasting option.
 For clients who suffer from a higher degree of skin and neck laxity however, the mini facelift may not be best suited to achieve the desired results.
-Look into this mini treatment for one of the best, youthful facelifts NYC can offer.
+If you're looking for a facelift in New York City, you may benefit from Dr. Kwak's mini facelift procedure depending on your specific needs.

 Potential candidates for a mini-facelift are:.